How to Use Ganbare, Ganbatte, Ganbarimasu in Japanese: Give It Your Best!

 The Spirit of Ganbare or Ganbatte in Japanese Culture

-Saying ganbare or ganbatte isn’t just preserved for special occasions, though.
+Saying those words isn’t just reserved for special occasions, though.
 From a young age, Japanese people are exposed to ganbatte through various mundane activities: doing homework, studying for a test, or fighting with friends.

 Japanese Kanji and Writing for Ganbare or Ganbatte

 The Japanese word for ganbatte originated from the verb 頑張る (read as ganbaru), which means “to do your best” or “to work hard.”
-However, in many social contexts, people tend to follow the first definition more.
+However, people tend to follow the first definition more in many social contexts.
 The Japanese kanji 頑 (gan) means “tough” or “stubborn”, while the last character 張る (haru) means “to be prominent”.

 The longer version of ganbatte is ganbatte kudasai (頑張ってください), but this might sound a bit too formal if you’re speaking to your friends or close family members.
 This is why sometimes people just opt to say “ganbatte”.
 It can be written in kanji as 頑張って, in hiragana as がんばって, or in katakana as ガンバッテ.

 You might wonder: ganbatte is not a loanword that the Japanese language takes, so why can we use katakana?
-This is because katakana is used to emphasize things, especially on signs, advertisements, or texts.
+This is because katakana emphasizes things, especially on signs, advertisements, or texts.
 Examples are gomi (ゴミ) and megane (メガネ), each meaning trash and glasses, respectively.
 When you type ガンバッテ, it shows you want the reader to pay attention to your words of encouragement.

 It may also be said as “ganbatte ne”( 頑張ってね) or “ganbatte yo” (頑張ってよ) for more emphasis on overcoming the task at hand.